DavNej/Hello-world/README.md

 # Hello world

+Simplest app for staging docker image.

+## Environment variable

-Simplest app for staging docker image. `CAPTION` environment variable can be defined to change the caption.
+- `CAPTION` environment variable can be defined and will be displayed on the home page